Staff Profile

 Background

-I joined Newcastle University as a Lecturer after a postdoctoral research fellowship at the University of Vienna, where I worked on a project titled "Poetry Off the Page", jointly funded by the European Research Council and Austrian Start Fund).
+I joined Newcastle University in 2023 as a Lecturer after a postdoctoral research fellowship at the University of Vienna, where I worked on a project titled "Poetry Off the Page", jointly funded by the European Research Council and Austrian Start Fund).
 I earned my PhD from the University of Sussex, UK, where I was a Chancellor's Research Scholar between 2017 and 2021.
 In 2022, I was also a Visiting Scholar at Dumbarton Oaks, Harvard University.

-Honourable Mention, Adam Weiler Doctoral Impact Award for Research Excellence, University of Sussex, 2021.
+Honourable Mention, Adam Weiler Doctoral Impact Award for Research Excellence, University of Sussex, 2021

 Research Interests

-I specialise in modern and contemporary British poetry; diasporic literatures; and Black British literatures.
+I specialise in modern and contemporary British poetry; diasporic literatures and Black British literatures.

 My academic work over the last six years has been invested in interrogating canon formation and directing scholarly attention to writers who are removed from centres of political power and cultural hegemony.

-My first monograph (in progress) reframes the the aesthetics and politics of difficulty in modern and contemporary poetry by looking at the work of three lesser-known British and diasporic writers.
+My first monograph (in progress) reframes the the aesthetics and politics of difficulty in modern and contemporary poetry by looking at the work of four lesser-known British and diasporic writers.
 Its findings offer new routes into (published and unpublished) work by twentieth and twenty-first century women writers like Anna Mendelssohn, Fran Lock, Bhanu Kapil, and Anthony (Vahni) Capildeo.
 The book draws up a new theory of difficulty that disentangles the concept from its origins in white male authorship and re-conceives for the political present.

 My postdoctoral work built upon my prior research by looking at contemporary poetry performance in the UK—particularly by Black British and British South-Asian writers and creatives—and establishing it as a recognised branch of historico-literary enquiry.